-- Three reclassifications to higher-grade positions that were processed following "lateral" or "with position" transfer procedures, which also indicated these staff members were intended to immediately assume higher-level positions - The Secretary General's final approval for a reclassification precedes the DHR's receipt of certification from the technical areas that staff members are performing satisfactorily in reclassified posts - A staff member hired in 2019, who as of Dec.
-31, 2023 had not yet presented proof of having met the language proficiency requisite
+- Three reclassifications to higher-grade positions that were processed following "lateral" or "with position" transfer procedures, which also indicated these staff members were intended to immediately assume higher-level positions; - The Secretary General's final approval for a reclassification precedes the DHR's receipt of certification from the technical areas that staff members are performing satisfactorily in reclassified posts; - A staff member hired in 2019, who as of Dec.
+31, 2023 had not yet presented proof of having met the language proficiency requisite.

-As a result of these observations, the OIG issued recommendations for DHR to: (i) Conduct a review of transfer and reclassification procedures to ensure and optimize compliance with Staff Rules; and (ii) Enhance competition control and compliance of the related regulations.
+As a result of these observations, the OIG issued recommendations for DHR to: (1) Conduct a review of transfer and reclassification procedures to ensure and optimize compliance with Staff Rules; and (2) Enhance competition control and compliance of the related regulations.

-IV.
-Investigations
+IV.Investigations

-In the January 1 to July 31, 2024, period, the OIG's Investigations Section (OIG/INV) processed 15 investigative matters, three of which were completed.
+In the January 1 to December 31, 2024, period, the OIG's Investigations Section (OIG/INV) processed 18 investigative matters, three of which were completed.
 Details are reflected in the following table:

-Code Title Status as of 7/31/24 INV-18/10 Alleged Irregularities in Program Administration In Process INV-18/11 Alleged Misconduct of OAS Staff Member In Process INV-20/01-A01 Alleged Workplace Harassment to Human Resources In Process INV-20/01-A04 Alleged Improper Use of Resources in CPR Contracting In Process INV-20/01-A05 Senior Staff Assignments Without Competitions In Process INV-23/02 Alleged Workplace Harassment to Human Resources Not Started PR-23/03 Alleged Acts of Workplace Harassment Completed INV-23/04 Alleged Irregularities in Staff Competition Process Completed INV-24/01 Alleged Assignment of CPR Work Without Valid Contract Not Started INV-24/02 Alleged Workplace Harassment to Human Resources In Process INV-24/03 Alleged Irregularities in Staff Competition In Process PR-24/04 Unauthorized Transfer & Use of OAS Official Credential Completed INV-24/04 Unauthorized Transfer & Use of OAS Official Credential Not Started INV-24/05 Counter Workplace Harassment Complaint by Staff Member Not Started INV-24/06 Alleged Acts of Workplace Harassment In Process
+Code Title Status as of TATT 10/10 William I Touris In 1919 and The Touris I tourist and the second of the 12/31/24 INV-18/10 Alleged Irregularities in Program Administration In Process INV-18/11 Alleged Misconduct of OAS Staff Member In Process INV-20/01-A01 Alleged Workplace Harassment to Human Resources In Process INV-20/01-A04 Alleged Improper Use of Resources in CPR In Process Contracting INV-20/01-A05 Senior Staff Assignments Without Competitions In Process INV-23/02 Alleged Workplace Harassment to Human Resources Not Started PR-23/03 Alleged Acts of Workplace Harassment Completed INV-23/04 Alleged Irregularities in Staff Competition Process Completed INV-24/01 Alleged Assignment of CPR Work Without Valid Not Started Contract INV-24/02 Alleged Workplace Harassment to Human Resources In Process INV-24/03 Alleged Irregularities in Staff Competition In Process PR-24/04 Unauthorized Transfer & Use of OAS Official Completed Credential INV-24-04 Unauthorized Transfer & Use of OAS Official Credential Not Started INV-24/05 Counter Workplace Harassment Complaint by Staff Member Not Started INV-24/06 Alleged Acts of Workplace Harassment In Process INV-24/07 Leak of OIG Investigation Information In Process INV-24/08 Alleged Leak of Internal Communications / Deliberations Not Started INV-24/09 Alleged Workplace Harassment In Process

-In accordance with the Conference of International Investigators (CII)'s Uniform Principles and Guidelines for Investigations, all investigations conducted by the OIG/INV are administrative in nature.
-These are intended to assist the Secretary General in fulfilling his internal oversight responsibilities with respect to the resources and staff of the Organization, as well as to assist the OAS Permanent Council, the Audit Committee and the CAAP in their fiscal supervision duties (OAS General Standards, Article 120).
+In accordance with the Conference of International Investigators (CII)'s Uniform Principles and Guidelines for Investigations, all investigations conducted by the OIG/INV are administrative in nature and are intended to assist the Secretary General in fulfilling his internal oversight responsibilities with respect to the resources and staff of the Organization, as well as to assist the OAS Permanent Council, the Audit Committee and the CAAP in their fiscal supervision duties (OAS General Standard Article 120).

 If the outcome of the investigative work determines that a staff member engaged in misconduct, the OIG issues specific recommendations for disciplinary measures or employment-related sanctions in accordance with the facts, findings and supporting documentation of each case.
-For disciplinary steps other than summary dismissal or separation from the Organization, the preponderance of the evidence standard requires proof that a misconduct is more likely than not to have occurred.
+For disciplinary steps other than summary dismissal or separation from the Organization, the preponderance of the evidence standard is required to prove that a misconduct is more likely than not to have occurred.
 For cases involving dismissal or separation from the Organization, the evidence must be clear and convincing, which means that the truth of the facts asserted is highly probable.

-Per an OAS Administrative Tribunal judgment in 2022, the OIG adopted the application of the higher standard of proof for all current and future cases involving recommendations for summary dismissal or separation from the Organization.
+Per an OAS Administrative Tribunal judgment in 2022, the OIG adopted the application of the higher standard of proof for all current and future cases involving summary dismissal or separation from the Organization.